apache/spark/docs/sql-ref-literals.md

 <dl>
   <dt><code><em>BD</em></code></dt>
   <dd>
-    Case insensitive, indicates <code>BIGDECIMAL</code>, which is an arbitrary-precision signed decimal number.
+    Case insensitive, indicates <code>DECIMAL</code>, with the total number of digits as precision and the number of digits to right of decimal point as scale.
   </dd>
 </dl>